Autodesk/ADAppRater-iOS/README.md

 * Target only satisfied users to achieve a higher App Store rating
 * Collect valuable feedback and complaints from dissatisfied users
 * Easy to define usage parameters to target only experienced users
-* Supports multiple scenarios of significant events to target users who have to completedd a flow
+* Supports multiple scenarios of significant events to target users who have completed a flow
 * Based on UIAlertController class (iOS 8 and later)
 * Supports fallback to UIAlertView (iOS 7 and earlier)
 * Custom View Delegate to create your own custom UI